Wilhelm Iwan: Overseas Experience

 He documented these years in his journals, including accounts of his congregation and his personal experiences.
 As a collector, he assembled Australian pipes, boomerangs, snake skins, butterflies, glass cages with hummingbirds, cabin trunks full of furs and pelts, poison tipped arrows and stone weapons, tortoise shells, precious gems, and gold dust.
 He brought these collections to Silesia when he returned.

 Return to Germany

 Iwan returned from a life of world travel to Germany in 1911 and soon settled into a new life.
 In 1912, he married Hedwig Koffmane the daughter of a well-respected Silesian theologian Gustav Koffmane, and together they had five daughters.

-The Nicolstadt (also spelt Nikolstadt) congregation, a parish within the Evangelical State Church of Prussia's older Provinces, was his first and also his last in Germany, as he worked for the next 30 years as pastor of the local Lutheran church of the village (map, postcard picture) near Wahlstatt.
+The Nicolstadt (also spelled Nikolstadt) congregation, a parish within the Evangelical State Church of Prussia's older Provinces, was his first and also his last in Germany, as he worked for the next 30 years as pastor of the local Lutheran church of the village (map, postcard picture) near Wahlstatt.
 During this time he wrote several books about the "Old Lutheran emigration" (Auswanderung der Altlutheraner).